 - Events or not, the summer is by far the most popular time to visit and there’s a good reason; the city positively blooms when the sun is shining.

 - Make sure you take a wander around the Civic Centre, it’s right next door to the National Museum Cardiff and is graced with some of the city’s oldest, most formidable buildings and institutions.
 Each one facing a series of pretty, well kept parks.

 - Hotels are often cheaper at the start of the week and always cost less when a match or event isn’t taking place.
-See my recommend list of Cardiff hotels for more detailed advice on prices.
+See my recommend list of Cardiff Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Cardiff for more detailed advice on prices.

 - Still looking for things to do?
 Then hire a car and drive due north for 55km to the Brecon Beacons and climb the highest mountains in South Wales.
 Besides petrol and some mountain top sandwiches, it won’t cost you a penny.

 - Finally, I’d like to apologise for the street vendors on Queen Street.
 These loathsome oiks litter the main pedestrianised shopping area and sell all manner of tat and rubbish including a selection of really annoying, tacky bird whistles that they chirp all day.
 If you’re travelling with headphones, now is the time to wear them.